 Today we begin with a visit to The Pear Walk country garden in Lalla.
 Remarkable garden walks and arches, created in the early 1900s by Frank Walker, a Kew trained plantsman, are hallmarks of this historic garden.
 The garden has a fairytale ambience and the centrepiece is a 500-foot-long pear arch with 24 trees on each side, twenty feet apart.
 New trees have been planted to replace those that have succumbed to age.
 Rhododendrons, azaleas and bulbs bloom beneath the tree canopy.
 The owners are restoring the historic arbour walk, which has magnificent trees including the original tree fern, liriodendron and cypress.
 More recent features include a laburnum walk, climbing roses and parkland gardens.

-Landscape designer Karen Johnson is, for the first time, opening her own home garden which she has developed on a 100-acre property, with one kilometre of Pipers River frontage and views to Mt Arthur.
+Landscape designer Karen Johnson’s garden surrounds the house and is part of a 100-acre property, with one kilometre of Pipers River frontage and views to Mt Arthur.
 She’ll show us how she created a home garden using a blend of native and exotic plants on a windy, hilltop site.
 She moved there in 2010 and lived in the shed while establishing gardens and building an architect-designed black steel and blackbutt timber home.
 She’ll share her thoughts on designing for a view, the marathon of river weed removal and revegetation, swap tips for building productive vegetable gardens and provide insights on the advantages of working with a garden designer.
 (Overnight Peppers Seaport Hotel, Launceston) BL

 Day 8: Saturday 23 November, Launceston – Westbury – Cradle Mountain